TanaroSch/phi3-vision-analyzer/README.md

    python app.py
    ```

 2. Open a web browser and navigate to `http://localhost:5000`.
+This might take a wile to be available, as the checkpoint shareds have to be loaded.

 3. Upload an image or provide an image URL.